slava-t/server-provider/README.md

   - `errors` indicates the number of instances for which errors occurred while releasing
   - `servers` an array of objects corresponding to each instance in the batch
     - `id` is the id of the instance
+    - `batchId` is the id of the batch the server belongs to
     - `success` is true if the instance has been released successfully, otherwise is false
     - `error` is the error occurred while trying to release the instance
 ### async ServerProvider.prototype.releaseOlderThan(timeInMinutes)